bishopdynamics/aml-imgpack/README.md

 aml-imgpack
 ===========

-Resource packer/unpacker for Amlogic Logo image files
+Resource packer/unpacker for Amlogic Logo image files, updated for python3 by bishopdynamics

 About bootup.bmp
 ----------------